RedTube

-RedTube is a pornographic video sharing site, which in September 2009 held an Alexa ranking within the world's top 100 sites.
-It is one of several pornographic websites owned by Mindgeek.
+RedTube is a pornographic video-sharing site, which in September 2009 held an Alexa ranking within the world's top 100 sites.
+It is one of several pornographic websites owned by Aylo.
 In June 2010 it had fallen out of the top 100, but it made a return in mid-2012.
 As of mid September 2020 its Alexa ranking was 520.
 Its popularity has been ascribed to its non-sexual name, which is a reference to the non-pornographic video sharing website YouTube.
-The website is based in Houston, Texas and has servers in San Francisco, New Orleans and Montreal.
+The website is based in Houston, Texas, and has servers in San Francisco, New Orleans and Montreal.

 History

-Wired reported that Redtube.com was one of the 5 fastest growing websites in December 2007.
+Wired reported that RedTube was one of the 5 fastest-growing websites in December 2007.

 The site's database was accessed and temporarily shut down by Turkish hackers in October 2008.

 In 2009, it was one of twelve pornographic sites blocked by the Sri Lankan court because access to the site, which housed images of Sri Lankan women and children, "corrupted society".

 In September 2013, one of the videos was blocked in Russia due to the Federal Law On Protection of Children from Information Harmful to Their Health and Development.

 In 2018, the Government of India banned RedTube, among other porn websites, after a Uttarakhand High Court court order demanding the same in a rape case where the perpetrators stated they were motivated to do so after watching online pornography.

 Viewers

-As of 2009, three of the largest porn sites "RedTube, YouPorn and Pornhub — collectively only make up 100 million unique visitors".
+As of 2009, three of the largest porn sites — "RedTube, YouPorn and Pornhub — collectively only make up 100 million unique visitors".
 MindGeek has since acquired all three sites.